qeqqe/gitdb/README.md

 4. Commit your changes (`git commit -am 'Add some cursed feature'`)
 5. Push to the branch (`git push origin feature/even-more-cursed`)
 6. Create a Pull Request

 ---

-## License?

-Do whatever the hell you want with it idrc.

----